 |Christians:||A Few Thousand, Unspecified|

-Due to security risks and the extremely small Christian community in the Maldives, examples of Christian persecution go unreported and undisclosed.
+Due to security issues and the small size of the Christian community living in the Maldives, examples of Christian persecution cannot be published.

 Pray for Maldives

-- Pray that God would lead secret believers in the Maldives to fellowship.
-Pray that they would have access to the Bible, considered contraband under Maldivian law.
+- Pray that God would lead secret believers to find fellowship.
+Pray they might have access to the Bible which is considered contraband under Maldivian law.

-- Pray for the discipleship of secret believers in the country who are stifled by issues of security and unity.
-Pray for God to provide solutions to these problems so that secret believers can be spiritually nourished and experience growth.
+- Pray for the discipleship of secret believers in the country.
+It continues to be very challenging because of security and unity issues.
+Pray for God to provide the answers and solutions on how to overcome these hindrances so that the secret believers can be spiritually nourished and daily grow into Christlikeness.